 The federal student financial aid programs available at Philadelphia Technician Training Institute are as follows: (The name of each program is a link to the U.S. Department of Education’s website for the specific program.
 This site contains the most current and detailed information available).

 Federal Pell Grant provides grant aid money to assist students who have not already received a Bachelor’s Degree.
 (Note: If you are eligible for a Pell Grant and your parent or guardian was a member of the U.S. Armed forces who died as a result of military service in Iraq or Afghanistan after Sept.
 11, 2001, you are eligible for a Pell Grant for the award year).

-Federal Direct Subsidized Stafford Loan is a loan* available to students with financial need.
+Federal Direct Subsidized Stafford Loan is a loan* available to students with financial needs.
 The federal “subsidy” includes the elimination of interest while the student is in school and a reduction of the interest rate during repayment.
-The loan amount is based on grade level, dependency status and financial need.
+The loan amount is based on grade level, dependency status, and financial need.

 Federal Parent PLUS Loan is a loan* available to parents of dependent students.
-A parent, if credit approved, may borrow up to the full cost of attendance minus any other financial aid.
+A parent, if credit approved, may borrow up to the total cost of attendance minus any other financial aid.

-The Pennsylvania State Grant Program is a financial assistance program that provides funding to eligible Pennsylvanians and helps them afford the costs of higher education.
+The Pennsylvania State Grant Program is a financial assistance program that provides funding to eligible Pennsylvanians and helps them afford higher education costs.